 Glaze Recipe Scaler

-Scale pottery glaze recipes up or down by weight.
+Scale pottery glaze recipes by batch weight in grams or lbs.

 Scaled Glaze Batch